sourcegraph/handbook/content/departments/technical-success/support/process/p4-enablement.md

 Perforce is a service on our Sourcegraph dogfood cluster.
 For more info see its GCP [service details](https://console.cloud.google.com/kubernetes/service/us-central1-f/dogfood/tooling/perforce-server/overview?authuser=1&project=sourcegraph-dogfood) and the [Kubernetes configuration](https://sourcegraph.sourcegraph.com/github.com/sourcegraph/infrastructure/-/tree/dogfood/kubernetes/tooling/perforce).

 The hostname of the Dogfood Perforce server is `perforce.sgdev.org`.

+# Integration Testing Perforce server

+Perforce service on our sourcegraph-ci cluster soley used for integration tests.
+For more info see its GCP [service details](https://console.cloud.google.com/kubernetes/service/us-central1-c/default-buildkite/tooling/perforce-server/overview?authuser=0&project=sourcegraph-ci) and the [Kubernetes configuration](https://sourcegraph.sourcegraph.com/github.com/sourcegraph/infrastructure/-/tree/buildkite/kubernetes/tooling/perforce).

+The hostname of the Integration Testing Perforce server is `perforce-tests.sourcegraph.com`.

 # Local Perforce server